 Room Temperature Ingredients: To enjoy the creamiest cheesecake, be sure the ingredients, specifically cream cheese, sour cream, and eggs, are at room temperature.

 Key Limes: Freshly squeezed key lime juice is best, but you could also use bottled juice.
 (Double-check that the bottle is key lime juice, not simply lime juice.)
 After juicing the key limes, get the zest from them as well.
 Then, slice some for garnish.
-The key limes I used were really small, so I needed about 11 of them for this recipe.
+Key limes are really small, so you will need about 11 of them for this recipe.
 If you can’t find key limes, use bottled juice and the zest from a regular lime.

 What Is The Difference Between Key Limes and Regular Limes?